 Are you trying to decide between Udemy and Coursera when it comes to taking an online course?

-This post is an in-depth comparison and review of these two popular elearning platforms, and I'll also point out some of the best alternatives to each one one, based on exactly what kind of learning you're looking for.
+This post is an in-depth comparison and review of these two popular E-learning platforms, and I'll also point out some of the best alternatives to each one, based on exactly what kind of learning you're looking for.

-Udemy courses take a more "laid back" approach and tend to focus on practical life skills, while Coursera is more academic in nature.
-Udemy courses tend to be cheaper and require less of a time commitment, but they don't offer the certifications and accreditation that Coursera does.
+Udemy offers a wide range of courses on almost every subject you can imagine, while Coursera is more focused on academic topics.
+Udemy courses can be taught by anyone and tend to be cheaper and require less of a time commitment, but they don't offer the depth, accreditation and tutor experience that Coursera does.

 However, they offer quite different types of online education.